schlessinger-lab/pyvol/README.rst

 PyMOL Installation
 ------------------

 PyVOL can be installed by using PyMOL's plugin manager to load the `zipped gui`.
 This installation creates a "PyVOL" menu item under plugins.
 Opening this menu launches the PyVOL GUI.
 The third tab manages the installation of the PyVOL backend.
-Simply clicking "Install PyVOL" will use ``pip`` to install the PyVOL and in most cases all dependencies.
-For Windows non-incentive PyMOL distributions, MSMS must be installed separately as described `below`.
+Simply clicking "Install PyVOL" install the PyVOL backend and, on Linux and MacOS, all dependencies.
+For dependency installation on Windows or manual installation, see the installation page.

 .. _zipped gui: https://github.com/rhs2132/pyvol/blob/master/pyvolgui.zip